The Mood KPI is your baseline. Think of it as “where you are” or what result to expect on a normal day.

 The daily and weekly results during the first 45 days are shown here, as you wait to unlock your Mood KPI.

 - The first 14 days is your warm-up period: People want to test how the Celpax works and some might press more than usual to check out the green and red lights.
+We see that in most accounts!
 Statistically speaking, the novelty effect means the system isn’t stable, you first need to establish a routine.

-- Click on day to see the mood results per day.
+- Click on the "Day" tab to see the mood results per day.

 - Change the name of your sites / locations.

-- If you’re looking to show the results automatically on your intranet or TV screens, the API info is here.
+- If you’re looking to show the results automatically on your intranet or TV screens, the API keys here.
 You will need someone with basic coding skills to implement it.

 - Change site: Compare the employee mood between your work sites

 - Email support: Got questions?
-Just click and send us your request (premium feature)
+Just click and send us your request (paid feature)

 We recommend asking yourself: Who will act on the results?
 Who will talk to the employees to find out why it’s so red?
 And do something about it?